opentensor/bits/README.md

 # Bittensor Improvement Proposals (BIPs)

-Welcome to the Bittensor Improvement Proposals (BIPs) repository.
+Welcome to the Bittensor Improvement Proposals (BIPs) [repository](https://github.com/opentensor/bips).
 This repository serves as the central location for submitting, discussing, and tracking proposals for changes and improvements to the Bittensor protocol.

 ## What is a BIP?

-A Bittensor Improvement Proposal (BIP) is a design document providing information to the Bittensor community or describing a new feature for Bittensor, its processes, or its environment.
-The BIP should provide a concise technical specification of the feature and a rationale for the feature.
-BIPs are intended to be the primary mechanism for proposing new features, collecting community input on an issue, and documenting the design decisions that have gone into Bittensor.
+A Bittensor Improvement Proposal (BIP) is a technical design document providing information to the Bittensor community or describing new features for the Bittensor protocol and surrounding ecosystem.
+A BIP should provide a convincing rationale for and a concise technical specification of any underlying features described in the BIP.
+BIPs are intended to be the primary mechanism for proposing new features and changes, collecting community input on an issue, and documenting design decisions that impact the protocol.

 ## BIP Types